CIF Parser¶

 and after 1/1/2015.

-On the left side of the yellow egg you can see dark stripes caused by group depositions, which were introduced by PDB in 2016.
-They came from two European high-throughput beamlines and serve as an illustration of how automated software can analyze hundreds of similar samples (fragment screening) and submit them quickly to the PDB.
+On the left side of the yellow egg you can see dark stripes caused by group depositions, which were introduced by the PDB in 2016.
+They came from two European high-throughput beamlines and illustrate how automated software can analyze hundreds of similar samples (fragment screening) and submit them quickly to the PDB.

 We can easily filter out group depositions – either using the group IDs extracted from mmCIF files (we do this for pdb-stats) or, like W&B, by excluding redundant entries based on the unit cell and VM.